aiplan4eu/up-spiderplan/README.md

 - [x] Motion planning constraints extracted from UP problem
 - [x] Solve problem with motion constraints and get a plan with paths
-- [ ] Fix Spiderplan motion planner to use correct motion model
+- [x] Fix Spiderplan motion planner to use correct motion model
-- [ ] Allow configuration with available motion planning algorithms
+- [x] Allow configuration with available motion planning algorithms
-- [ ] Convert plan into UP plan with motion
+- [x] Convert plan into UP plan with motion

 ### 0.3.0 Running the Engine in the UP

-- [ ] Fix spiderplan grpc server in docker
+- [x] Fix spiderplan grpc server in docker
-- [ ] Use docker to run server through up-spiderplan
+- [x] Use docker to run server through up-spiderplan
-- [ ] Local install of spiderplan as a UP engine

-### 0.x.0

-- Temporal planning
-- Spiderplan configuration through UP